-Creating mobile ads is a strategy almost every business should know about.
+Mobile ads are dominating display advertising so, being present in the mobile ad network is a marketing strategy almost every business should know about.

-But why mobile ads are so important today?
+But how mobile ads became so important today?
 Let’s get back to the basic.

 “As of February 2017, mobile devices are accounted for 49.74 percent of web page views worldwide”, Statista.com writes.

 You cannot ignore the power of mobile and the time people spend browsing on their smartphones and tablets.

 Almost half of the online traffic comes from mobile devices.
 Therefore, any marketing or advertising campaign should also focus on them.